ghmoon90/csCastUDPcsv/README.md

 data.csv should contain byte columns </br>
 destination IP address is like 127.0.0.1 </br>
 dst port is like 5299
+The input csv file should separated by comma.

 ## csCastSendCsv